cool-yue/cq_property/workflow.md

 a good component unit test should always trigger an input and assert that the component generates the correct output.you should write tests from the perspective of a developer who's using the component but is unware of how the component functionality in implemented.

+**Avoiding Boolean assertions**： When they fail, the assertion error isn’t clear about why the test failed:** “expected false to equal true.”**

 ## input list ##

 1.component props,it can be feed by PropsData property in Vue option.